PauloCseri/Annotation/README.md

 Scripts to manipulate annotations from Annocript

 ## Clean contaminants
-Identify possible contaminants in the output of Annocript based on the NCBI taxonomy identification.
+An R script to identify possible contaminants in the output of Annocript based on the NCBI taxonomy identification.

 ### Requirements